Budgeting Guide for MTGO

 Second, the timing of your purchases (and sales) is critical.
 It is easy to buy into hyped up cards and decks due to the excitement surrounding them, but it can be a very expensive proposition to do so – especially if that hype is short-lived or underserved.
 It is certainly possible that you may miss out on the next big thing, but overall, many tickets will be saved by simply making safe buys.
 Should a new, popular deck be appealing to you simply wait a few days for the prices to normalize.
 It is very rare that something hyped up will continue to increase in price, and in fact they often decrease in price shortly after the spike (as a great example of this, SaffronOlive’s budget decks typically see an immediate jump in price, followed by normalization anywhere from later that day to two weeks later).

 As a final tip to save tickets when buying cards, make sure you search for all versions of a card.
 As a budget player, the version of a card is unlikely to be of any importance, and certain editions of the same card can be significantly cheaper.
-Generally, the newest version will be the cheapest, but sometimes there are promotional versions that are even cheaper.
+Generally, the newest version will be the cheapest, but sometimes there are promotional versions, or foil versions that are even cheaper.